Definition of done examples and tips

 The best examples are created collaboratively with the whole team: Product Owner, Development Team and Scrum Master.
 This process builds buy-in and encourages the whole team to be accountable for meeting the definition of done.
 The discussion helps make sure everyone understands what’s meant by each item on the checklist.

 Set aside time at the start of your project to come up with your definition of done.
 You can do this as part of your project kick-off meeting for example.
-We’ve found it’s not as fun as some of the other kick-off activities so can suck a bit of energy out of the team.
-That means you might want to do it separately, maybe in a couple of short iterations.
+However, we’ve found it’s not as fun as some of the other kick-off activities so can suck a bit of energy out of the team.
+As a result, you might want to do it separately, maybe in a couple of short iterations.

-But treat it as a living document.
-Come back to it at regular intervals to keep it relevant and top of mind.
+But treat it as a living document and come back to it at regular intervals to keep it relevant and top of mind.

 What makes a good definition of done